Cars

 fuzzy Mini in Bristol in those years whose owner had the bad luck to

-of starlings ---- back to the drawing board.
 Last of Rob Harrad's collection (two more pics from elsewhere to come) shows Jim Potter himself as

 he is today, beside his proudly-owned 1945 US Navy Jeep in totally mint

-full-face helmet: a cool customer.
 Kevin Crabtree, who sent these

-photos, was himself an F2 racer in the South West in the 70's
+photos, was himself an F2 racer in the South West in the 1970's

-and the 90's, and has also raced in the Heritage series in his Roy
+and the 1990's, and has also raced in the Heritage series in his Roy

 Goodman replica.

-Next a trio of less well-known racers that Kevin photographed at Brafield in 1975: from Warrington in Cheshire, Colin Taylor 135 hauled down to Northants --- Colin raced from 1972 to 1990.
-Gordon Paxford #439 was in just his second year of racing, from Cheltenham; and Roy Hart 446
+- From Warrington in Cheshire, Colin Taylor 135 hauled down to Northants --- Colin raced from 1972 to 1990.

-from Banbury was in his rookie year at this hard-n-fast track.
+from Banbury was in his rookie year at this hard-'n'-fast track.

-"Royce Garton's Stock Car Storage": Kevin was at Roy Goodman's place in Feb 1972, and snapped these shots of cars stored on Garton's nearby property there: Roger Hollingshead
+"Royce Garton's Stock Car Storage" could be the name of this place: Kevin was visiting Roy Goodman in Feb 1972, and snapped these shots of cars stored on Garton's nearby property: Roger Hollingshead

-from Grosby, Leics #344 in 1969 and 1970, so this car had been
+from Grosby, Leics. was #344 in 1969-1970, so this had been

 80's under 305 and 47.
 Then white-top Stuart Hardy #181, down from County Durham, raced from 1968 to 1974.
 Lastly, Roy's own F1, #163;

-celebrating his third F2 National Points championship.
-May 2010: Neill
+celebrating his third F2 National Points championship.Neill

 Crookes raced in the sixties and seventies from his Sheffield base.

 Here are four photos of him in action.
-The long exhausts on

 photos Alan sent were taken at Rochdale, Hednesford, White City,